 The last stop on the tour was Stonehenge.
 Those are some very impressive pile of rocks.
 At least I think they would’ve been a impressive if I could get a little closer.
 Look at my one selfie below.
 I was that far away guys.
 The rocks actually looks average from that distance.

 I slept in the following day.
 I didn’t make it out of the hotel until a little before noon.
 My first stop was the Victoria & Albert Museum, which was a just a few blocks from my hotel.
 It was huge and there was so much to see.
 It’s no wonder their cafe is so well stocked.
 I can spend hours here roaming around, grab a bite, and roam around some more.
-My favorite were the Horst and Wedding Dress exhibitions though.
-Unfortunately, there was no photography allowed in the exhibits.
+My favorite were the Horst and Wedding Dress exhibitions..
+Unfortunately, photography was not allowed in the exhibits.
 I wished I had rebelled and snapped some pictures anyways.
 I did take pictures of other stuff though.

 Check out that ceiling.
 Ooh that guy in the sweatshirt looks cute.
 He’s tall too.